laws-africa/indigo/docs/rest/general.rst

 Content types
 -------------

-Some REST responses can in multiple formats.
-You can choose the content type of a response by including an ``Accept:`` header in the request or by placing ``.format`` at the end of the URL.
+Some REST calls can return content in multiple formats.
+You can specify the content type of a response by placing ``.format`` at the end of the URL or including an ``Accept:`` header in the request.
 In most cases the default response type is JSON.

 * ``.json`` or ``Accept: application/json``: return JSON
 * ``.xml`` or ``Accept: application/xml``: return Akoma Ntoso XML
 * ``.html`` or ``Accept: text/html``: return human friendly HTML

-To explicitly request a JSON response include ``Accept: application/json`` in the request, or put ``.json`` at the end of the URL.
-To request XML, using ``Accept: application/xml`` or put ``.xml`` at the end of the URL.

 .. note::